Banana Ball Rules

 In this Final Showdown, every run counts as a point.
 If no team has won after three Showdowns, they will continue with the bases loaded and one fielder until one team has won.

-RULE 10: THE BANANA BALL CHALLENGE RULE
+RULE 10: THE BANANA BALL CHALLENGE RULE.

-In Banana Ball, each team is allowed to challenge one ruling on the field.
+Each team is allowed to challenge one ruling on the field.
 The coach of each team will have a challenge prop/item that they must throw/shoot on the field before the next pitch for the play to be challenged.

-The play will be reviewed by the broadcast and the call will be replayed to the Umpire Field Chief to make the call.
+The play will be reviewed by the umpiring crew and the call will be replayed to the Umpire Field Chief to make the call.
 If a team wins the challenge and the call is overruled, the team will retain a challenge for later in the game.
 If the call is upheld or the challenge is inconclusive, they will lose their opportunity to challenge for the rest of the game.

+THE FAN CHALLENGE RULE: In addition to each team’s challenge, the fans will have one opportunity to challenge a ruling during the game.
 Prior to the game, the fans will choose one fan to represent them.
 The fan representative will have the opportunity to challenge one play a night.
+If the fan representative chooses to challenge, the fan will shoot off confetti and hold up the “Fan Challenge” sign to make it official.

-RULE 11: THE GOLDEN BATTER RULE
+RULE 11: THE GOLDEN BATTER RULE.

 One time a game, a team may send any hitter in the lineup to bat in any spot.